guythetechie/functional-csharp/README.md

 ```

 #### `Result<ImmutableArray<T2>> Traverse<T, T2>(Func<T, Result<T2>> selector, CancellationToken cancellationToken)`
-Applies an operation returning a `Result<T2>` to each element, aggregates successes or combines errors.
+Applies `selector` to each element, collecting successes or aggregating errors.

 ```csharp
 // Validate all user inputs - succeeds only if all are valid